16 positive traits of dyslexia, A new perspective

 I couldn’t read without getting frustrated or stuck, and I think she enjoyed reading for my brother and me as much as we enjoyed hearing her read.

-When mom finished reading a series of books for me, I would borrow the characters and make up stories about what happened next.
+When mom finished reading a series of books for me, I would borrow the characters and make stories about what happened next.

 She spoke to the computer and had help writing, but she managed to communicate how things felt and go into lots of detail.
-This gave me a unique glimpse into what is going on in that beautiful head of hers.
+This gave me a unique glimpse into what was going on in that beautiful head of hers.

 Kids with Dyslexia are naturally curious